What is the contribution of gravitational infall on the mass assembly of star-forming clouds? A case study in a numerical simulation of the interstellar medium: Discussion

 \subsection{Transition from turbulence to the gravity-dominated regime}

 Our analysis considers the cumulative effect of both the total and the gravity-driven motions in the assembly of the cloud over a period of 10 Myr, and shows that, up to the densities and size scales that our simulation can resolve, it is essentially performed by the feedback-driven turbulent motions.
 However, this very process causes a growth of the cloud's mass (Figure \ref{fig:enclosed_mass}), and therefore, of its gravitational binding, thus increasing the contribution of gravity-driven motions in the ``molecular gas'' density regime.
 Indeed, Figure \ref{eq:mass-inflow} shows a steady increase in the contribution of gravity to the mass flow within molecular clouds as the density increases, and, at face value, a linear extrapolation of the fraction of gravity-driven inflow as a function of the logarithmic density (red dotted line) suggests that gravity could become the dominant force bringing gas to densities between $10^{-20}$ and $10^{-19} \gpcc$ during this period.
+These estimates are not impacted by the behavior of the gas close to the sinks, as discussed in Section~\ref{subsec:tracer_sink}.

-But, moreover, the effect of self-gravity in the assembly of the structures in the molecular gas density regime must increase over time precisely as a consequence of the mass accumulation there.
+Moreover, the effect of self-gravity in the assembly of the structures in the molecular gas density regime must increase over time precisely as a consequence of the mass accumulation there.
 This would increase the gravitational acceleration generated by this material.
-Indeed, a temporal plot of the gravity-driven inflow (right panel of Figure \ref{fig:time_evo} in Appendix \ref{sec:time_evo}) shows that it increases monotonically as larger values of the ending time $t_e$ are considered for the calculation of the averaged accelerations in equations \eqref{eq:a_grav} and \eqref{eq:a_tot}, reaching almost half of the total when $t_e = 79$ Myr.
+Indeed, a temporal plot of the gravity-driven inflow (right panel of Figure \ref{fig:time_evo} in Appendix~\ref{sec:time_evo}) shows that it increases monotonically as larger values of the ending time $t_e$ are considered for the calculation of the averaged accelerations in equations \eqref{eq:a_grav} and \eqref{eq:a_tot}, reaching almost half of the total when $t_e = 79$ Myr.
 Larger ending times give smaller gravity-driven fractions inside the molecular clouds because of the formation of sink particles that inject photoionizing feedback, and thus begin to disperse the dense gas.
 That is, the relative importance of gravity is increasing over time precisely due to the initially turbulence-dominated mass assembly.